 Smoky Mozzarella Pasta and Meatball Bake

-1 pound penne pasta
+- 1 pound

 olive oil, plus more for coating the baking dish

 cloves garlic, minced

 red pepper flakes

-(28-ounce) can diced fire-roasted tomatoes
+(28-ounce) cans diced fire-roasted tomatoes

-Freshly ground black pepper
+freshly ground black pepper

-5 ounces baby spinach
+- 5 ounces

-(16-ounce) bags frozen meatballs, thawed
+(16-ounce) bag frozen meatballs, thawed

 Arrange a rack in the middle of the oven and heat to 400°F. Lightly coat a 3-quart casserole dish or a 9x13-inch baking dish with olive oil; set aside.